Back taxes. Mistakes. Audits. Missed opportunities. These are some of the unfortunate side effects of DIY tax preparation.

 Thanks to my CPA, I won’t have any crazy stories to add to the ever-growing compendium of tales about DIY taxes gone wrong.

-Additional background information for this article was provided by Katie L. Thomas, CPA, of Diamond J Accounting.
+Additional background information for this article was provided by Katie L. Thomas, CPA, of Trinity Capital.